 Why Your Water Heater Sounds Like a Tea Kettle and How to Fix It

-Have you ever wondered why your water heater sometimes sounds like a tea kettle?
-This phenomenon, known as a kettling water heater, can be annoying and a sign of potential problems with your water heater.
+Have you ever been puzzled by your water heater making noises that remind you of a tea kettle?
+This phenomenon, often called a ‘kettling water heater,’ can be irritating and indicative of underlying issues with your water heater.

 The noise resembles the sound of water boiling in a tea kettle, and although it can be surprising to hear, there is little risk of the water heater tank exploding.
 Nevertheless, hearing this sound signals that homeowners should seek the advice of a water heater specialist for a comprehensive assessment and any necessary maintenance.